spyer/lyrics2mp3/README.md

   --genius_token TOKEN      API token for genius.com music database.
 Without this token Genius will not be used.
 Sign up for token at https://genius.com/api-clients
-  --write_on_not_found      Write '...' on files with no lyrics found --overwrite               Overwrite existing lyrics --simulate, -s            Simulate retrieval but change no files --verbose, -v             Level of debug info to display --help                    Show all arguments
+  --write_on_not_found      Write '...' on files with no lyrics found --overwrite               Overwrite existing lyrics --ignore_artist           Ignore files' artists, look at song name only --simulate, -s            Simulate retrieval but change no files --verbose, -v             Level of debug info to display --help                    Show all arguments